What is a 911 dispatcher?

 Check the requirements in the state where you intend to work.

-A 911 dispatcher should be familiar with the area they work in, including major streets, highways, landmarks, buildings, waterways, and city or county boundaries.
-They need excellent communication skills to clearly instruct emergency response teams on where to go.
+To become a police dispatcher, individuals should be familiar with the area they work in, including major streets, highways, landmarks, buildings, waterways, and city or county boundaries.
+They need excellent communication skills to clearly instruct response teams on where to go.
 Compassion and calmness under pressure are vital as dispatchers often talk to callers who may be in the middle of very stressful situations and highly emotional states.
 They need good judgment and the ability to quickly evaluate situations and make quick decisions.
-Good typing skills are required as 911 dispatchers must accurately record each case.
+Good typing skills are also required as 911 dispatchers must accurately record each case.

-Collaboration is a key element for a 911 dispatcher as they work closely with a wide range of law enforcement officers, firefighters, paramedics, and supervisors.
+Collaboration is a key element for these professionals as they work closely with a wide range of law enforcement officers, firefighters, paramedics, and supervisors.

 A 911 dispatcher works in an office setting where they use computers and telephones.
 They typically work in communication centers called public safety answering points (PSAPs) where they sit for long periods while communicating with callers or emergency response teams throughout their shift.
 The environment is very stressful as they deal with emergency situations constantly, and in some cases, their actions can mean the difference between life and death.
 Callers can be excited, frightened, agitated, angry, and even abusive.
 911 dispatchers have to stay in control of the situation at all times.